itb-community/DLL-Extensions/README.md

 This section describes how to build this project.

+### Automatic build - GitHub Actions

+This project has a manual action pipeline which builds the "SDL2.dll", and stores it as an artifact.
+This is the easiest / recommended way to build, unless you need to rapidly develop and test features, in which case local build is the better option.

+Project members can go to Actions tab, select MSBuild workflow, click on the "Run workflow" dropdown, and then on the green "Run workflow" button to start the workflow.
+It takes several minutes to complete, and when it does, "SDL2.dll" will be available in the workflow's artifacts section.

+### Local build

 1. Install [Visual Studio](https://visualstudio.microsoft.com/downloads/).
 The community edition should work, but it is not tested with Visual Studio Code at this time.
 2. Download [Windows SDK version 8.1](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/).
 3. Open the project solution `IntoTheBreachLua.sln` in Visual Studio